 SHAREHOLDER ALERT: Kaskela Law LLC Announces Investigation of Faraday Future Intelligent Electric Inc. (FFIE) and Encourages Investors to Contact the Firm

-PHILADELPHIA, Feb.
-27, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Faraday Future Intelligent Electric Inc. FFIE ("Faraday") on behalf of the Company's investors.
+/EIN News/ -- PHILADELPHIA, March 06, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Faraday Future Intelligent Electric Inc. (NASDAQ: FFIE) (“Faraday”) on behalf of the Company’s investors.

 Since July 2022, shares of Faraday’s common stock have declined in value from a trading price of over $7.00 per share to a current trading price of below $1.00 per share, a cumulative decline of over $6.00 per share, or 85% in value.